 You or your family can always change your mind about donating.
 Brain donation is a gift.
-We strongly encourage you to talk with your family, friends, and spiritual advisors before making your decision so they know your wishes and can help ensure it occurs.
+We strongly encourage you to talk with your family, friends, and spiritual advisors before making your decision so they know your wishes and can help facilitate the donation process.